 - In a medium sized bowl, whisk together the flour, baking powder, baking soda, and salt.

 - Two of the blood oranges will be added to the batter while the remaining orange will be added to the top of the cake as decoration while baking.
 Zest two oranges.
 Set the zest aside.
 Juice one of the zested oranges and set the juice aside.
 Peel the remaining orange then finely chop it into 1/4″ pieces.
 Set aside.
 For the third orange, chop off both the bottom and top.
 Use a small knife to cut the peel off in pieces from top to bottom.
 Cut closely to the fruit so as to remove both the peel and the pith.
 Follow the curve of the fruit so that you do not cut off much of the juicy flesh.
-Turn the orange on its side and slice it into 1/4″ rounds.
+Turn the orange on its side and slice it into very thin rounds (less than 1/4 inch thick).
 Set aside.

 - In the bowl of an electric mixer using a whisk attachment, beat the eggs and sugar for 30 seconds on medium high speed.
 Gradually pour the olive oil into the bowl in a slow but steady stream followed by the milk and the blood orange juice and zest.